kadmielp/EpiTelos/README.md

 ## ✨ Core Features

 ### 1. Run AI
-- **Execute AI Functions**: Run pre-defined or custom AI functions that provide specific analysis or guidance.
+- **Searchable AI Functions**: Quickly find the perfect function by typing keywords to filter by name, category, or description.
+- **Categorized Discovery**: Functions are organized into logical groups like "Career Development", "Strategy", and "Personal Growth".
+- **System Prompt Inspection**: Transparency by design—click the eye icon to inspect the underlying instructions for any function.
 - **Resizable Layout**: Adjust the width of the configuration and response panels for a customized workspace on larger screens.
 - **Dynamic Context**: Select which files and folders to provide as context for each run.
-- **Hierarchical View**: Context sources are displayed in a collapsible tree view, making it easy to manage nested folders and select entire directories at once.
+- **Hierarchical Tree Selection**: Context sources are displayed in a collapsible tree view, making it easy to manage nested directories.
 - **Save Output**: Save the AI's response as a timestamped Markdown file for future reference.

 ### 2. Context Manager